 Contrary to his habit, Julian had both hands on the wheel.
 He was looking straight ahead.
 All of a sudden he was acting like he was concentrating hard and trying to overcome his fatigue.
 Normally he had his right hand on her thigh, sometimes even someplace else — that’s how it all started, from one night until the next morning, when at every red light they eagerly made out and ran their hands over each other.
 How else could it have turned out, Julian had recently said, which she still resented him for, even though he said he’d just said it without thinking — night, money, danger, a young man, a young woman, spending hour after hour together in an armored car.

 That had been in the fall.
 The leaves were radiantly yellow and red, the sun was high in the sky and getting fainter by the day.
 Julian took Pia’s hand, and they wandered through the city, strolling past vineyards, and driving along the scenic road over the hills of the Vienna Woods.
 They invented stories that put them into those houses and gardens and into new lives.
-They sat down at tables in dimly lit dives on the outskirts of the city with the same excitement they’d have felt at an expensive restaurant.
+They sat down at tables in dimly lit dives on the outskirts of the city with the same excitement they felt at an expensive restaurant.
 They felt like adventurers, constantly making new discoveries.
 They laughed a lot and in Pia’s memory they were sleeping with each other nonstop, spending half the day in bed, heading out onto the street to rustle up some food and wine, only to land back in bed a few hours later.
 They had so much to tell each other and so much to keep quiet about.

 But now it was May.

 And everything could have been different.
 As far as Pia was concerned, everything could always be different.
 Should always be different.
 Sometimes she thought, only to immediately shoo away the thought again, that Julian lacked imagination.